markjnkim/es_mod/02-css/content/lesson-4-queries.md

 - **Media Features**: They are used to check if style characteristics the HTML document may be present.
 If they are, then the media query can determine if the condition for it to execute is met and apply the styles listed within the brackets.

-Notice how all of the styles we want to apply for this media query all happen within the media query's brackets `{ }`?
+Notice how all of the style rules we want to apply in this media query all happen within the media query's brackets `{ }`?
 It's almost like we're creating a stylesheet within the stylesheet, and that second stylesheet will only come into play when the media query's conditions are met.
 That is actually exactly what's happening, and with proper organization we can use these to have our site look different at any screen size we need.

 > DEEP DIVE: [Learn more about media queries and how it can be used in different ways.](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries)

-Applying media queries can be a slippery slope if we don't think critically about what we need to do and what screen sizes we should apply it to.
+Applying media queries can be a slippery slope if we don't think critically about what we need to do and what screen sizes we should be considering.
 Obviously no one is asking us to make the page look different at every possible pixel width, that would be insane!
 Instead what we will do is take three popular device sizes and use them as our `max-width` values.

-> URKEL SAYS: The value of the media feature used to apply a media query is what's known as a **Breakpoint**.
+> URKEL SAYS: The value of the media feature used to apply a media query is what's known as a **breakpoint**.
 [Here is a list of all known device breakpoints in both portrait and landscape modes.](http://viewportsizes.mattstow.com/)

 The three device sizes we'll be using in our media queries are used commonly as ballpark values for mobile phones, tablets, and smaller browser screens: `575px`, `768px`, and `980px`, respectively.